STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 This repository contains the codes for edge server and AWS Lambda.

-The AWS Lambda part is contains under folder `awsmodel`.
+The AWS Lambda part is under folder `awsmodel`.
 Detailed instruction on how to set up models on AWS is documented by README under `awsmodel`.

 The remaining parts of the code is for edge server.